mateusengq/mateusengq/README.md

 # Hi!

 - I'm Mateus Xavier from Brazil.
-I hold a B.Sc. in Chemical Engineering and an MBA with a specialization in Business Processes and Statistics.
+I hold a B.Sc. in Chemical Engineering and specialization in Business Processes and Statistics.

 - I am passionate about data science, statistics, and marketing.
 I am constantly working on projects in these areas.
 Explore them in my data science portfolio below!